 As a rule, smaller fish contain much less mercury than larger fish.
 As one fish consumes another, the predator accumulates the mercury in its prey.
 The same goes for humans.
 When we eat a fish that has accumulated a lot of mercury, we accumulate that mercury.
 Thus when we consume some fish with too much mercury, we are also absorbing too much mercury.

 Nutrients You Need

 At the present time, there is no set standard for how much omega-3 you should get each day.
 Most organizations recommend a minimum of 250-500 mg combined EPA and DHA each day for healthy adults.
 It is good for you but our government has yet to stipulate it as a necessary substance for us.
 It is widely recognized that the consumption of fish oil will not be harmful.
 Therefore it is an important supplement.

 There are a variety of advantages to consuming fish oil.
 Fish oil contains essential nutrients.
 Many anti-aging strategies include taking this substance.
 It will aid in reducing heart disease.
 If you already have heart disease, it is an important part of your regime for management of the disease.
 Since many of us do not partake of fish on a regular basis, it only seems right that taking the supplement, fish oil, can only help us.
 Make no mistake, the better way to get your fish oil is thru fish but the next best thing is thru supplements.

 All these benefits from just one pill!
-No one should lower the level of their medications for high blood pressure and substitute it with fish oil, but it will definitely make a difference in your health.
+No one should lower the level of their medications and substitute it with fish oil, but it will definitely make a difference in your health.